modular/modular/KGEN/docs/public/programming-manual.md

 Parameters in Mojo are declared in square brackets using an extended version of the [PEP695 syntax](https://peps.python.org/pep-0695/).
-They are named and have types like normal values in a Mojo program, but they are evaluated at compile time instead of runtime by the target program.
-The runtime program may use the value of parameters - because the parameters are resolved at compile time before they are needed by the runtime program - but the compile time parameter expressions may not use runtime values.
+They are named and have types like normal values in a Mojo program, but they are evaluated at compile-time instead of runtime by the target program.
+The runtime program may use the value of parameters—because the parameters are resolved at compile-time before they are needed by the runtime program—but the compile-time parameter expressions may not use runtime values.

-In the case of the `SIMD` excerpt above, there are three declared parameters: the SIMD struct is parameterized by a `type` parameter and a `size` parameter.
+In the case of the `SIMD` excerpt above, there are three declared parameters: the `SIMD` struct is parameterized by a `type` parameter and a `size` parameter.
 The `cast` method is further parameterized with a `target` parameter.
-Because SIMD is a parameterized type, the type of a 'self' argument carries the parameters - the full type name is "`SIMD[type, size]`".
-While it is always valid to write this out (as shown in the return type of `splat`), this can be verbose: we recommend using the `Self` type (from [PEP673](https://peps.python.org/pep-0673/)) like the `__add__` example does.
+Because `SIMD` is a parameterized type, the type of a `self` argument carries the parameters—the full type name is `SIMD[type, size]`.
+While it is always valid to write this out (as shown in the return type of `splat()`), this can be verbose, so we recommend using the `Self` type (from [PEP673](https://peps.python.org/pep-0673/)) like the `__add__` example does.

 ### Using parameterized types and functions

-For this type, 'size' specifies the number of elements in a SIMD vector, and the type specifies the element type - for example, you might use a "4xFloat" to represent a small floating point vector or a "32xbfloat16's" on an AVX-512 system with the 'bfloat16' machine learning type:
+For the `SIMD` type, `size` specifies the number of elements in a SIMD vector, and `type` specifies the element type—for example, you might use a "4xFloat" to represent a small floating-point vector or a "32xbfloat16" on an AVX-512 system with the "bfloat16" machine learning type:

 ```mojo
 fn funWithSIMD():